UTNkar/documentation/content/development_tools/ansible.md

 - `setup`: runs all steps that setup dependencies and database.
 - `deploy`: runs all steps that downloads and installs the latest version of moore.

+#### documentation.yml

+Gets the latest version from the documentation github repo and updates the documentation on this website.

+**Available tags**

+- `deploy`: runs all steps that updates the documentation to the latest version
+- `nginx`: runs the steps necessary to configure nginx for the documentation website

 #### Other playbooks
 - `common.yml` - Meant to execute initial server configuration (e.g., manage
 users, add firewall).
 - `custom_web.yml` - Deploys the applications specified in `vars/custom_installations.yml` to *turing*.
 - `custom_web_babbage.yml` - Deploys the applications specified in `vars/custom_installations_babbage.yml` to *babbage*.
 These applications aren't made with drupal so they need to be in their own playbook.
-- `documentation.yml` - Gets the latest version from the documentation github repo and updates the documentation on this website.
 - `drupal7.yml` - Deploys all drupal 7 applications specifies in `vars/drupal7_installations.yml` to *babbage*.
 - `survey.yml` - Deploys limesurvey to *turing*.
 - `upgrade.yml` - Playbook to run `apt-get update` & `apt-get distupgrade` on